Updated November 12, 2021 l by Calynn Lawrence

 1. Start off with air-dried hair.
-You want your hair to be completely dry and detangled so as to achieve the best results.
+You want your hair to be completely dry and detangled to achieve the best results.

 3. Once all of your hair is gathered on the top of your head, secure it with a scrunchy.

 - Taking your section, gently brush the roots with a boar bristle brush to smooth them.
-Afterwards, you may continue to the end of the shaft.
+Afterward, you may continue to the end of the shaft.

 - Begin tying the scrunchies around that section.
 Depending on how big you want your waves, that is how you determine the distance between them.
-Bigger waves call for more distance.
-Smaller waves call for less distance.
+Bigger waves call for more space.
+Smaller waves call for less space.

 The Tension Method

 The tension method will give you the straightest results of the four.
-This method is good for if you are trying to maximize the length of a braidout or even just to do a trim.
+This method is suitable you are trying to maximize the length of a braid-out.
+It also works well for a trim.
 However, this method does require heat for those naturals who are heat sensitive.
-The tools that are required for this are a blow dryer, a wide tooth comb, clips,a leave in conditioner and a paddle brush.
-Here's how to get the look!
+The necessary tools for this method are a blow dryer, a wide-tooth comb, clips, a leave-in conditioner, and a paddle brush.
+Here’s how to get the look!

 1. Now, section your hair into several sections for blow-drying.
 The smaller the section, the greater the stretch.

-2. Taking each section, run your paddle brush along from root to tip, stopping directly at the end.
+2. Take each section, run your paddle brush from root to tip, stopping directly at the end.
 Hold it there so that it is taught.
 But, do not pull too hard.
-You don't want to pull your hair out.
+You don’t want to pull your hair out.

 3. Using your other hand, apply the blow dryer on low heat, moving up and down the section until it is completely dry.
 DO NOT MOVE THE BRUSH!
 If you move the brush, it defeats the purpose of the tension method.